Toronto, Montreal and Vancouver pledge to cut waste sent to landfill and incineration by 50 percent

 Commitment by 23 cities and regions globally to avoid disposal of at least 87 million tons of waste by 2030

-Toronto, Montreal and Vancouver have joined 20 leading cities around the world in making a commitment to zero waste ahead of the Global Climate Action Summit, which takes place September 12-14 in San Francisco, California.
+Toronto, Montreal and Vancouver have joined 20 leading cities around the world in making a commitment to zero waste ahead of the

 At the end of August, 23 pioneering cities and regions committed to significantly cut the amount of waste they generate, accelerating them on the path toward zero waste.
 By signing C40's Advancing Towards Zero Waste Declaration, these cities and regions have pledged to cut the amount of waste generated by each citizen 15% by 2030, reduce the amount of waste sent to landfills and incineration by 50% and increase the diversion rate to 70% by 2030.
 Signatory cities and regions include Auckland, Catalonia, Copenhagen, Dubai, London, Milan, Montreal, Navarra, New York City, Newburyport, Paris, Philadelphia, Portland, Rotterdam, San Francisco, San Jose, Santa Monica, Sydney, Tel Aviv, Tokyo, Toronto, Vancouver & Washington D.C